mapbox/mapbox-sdk-rb/README.md

 # Forward geocoding with optional proximity parameter
 places = Mapbox::Geocoder.geocode_forward("Chester, NJ", {:proximity => {:longitude => -74.6968, :latitude => 40.7843}})

-# Driving directions with required profile parameter
+# Driving directions with required profile parameter.
+The third parameter is optional.
 drivingDirections = Mapbox::Directions.directions([{
   "longitude" => -100,
   "latitude" => 38
 }, {
   "longitude" => -90,
   "latitude" => 38
-  }], "driving")
+  }], "driving", {
+  "geometries": "geojson"
+})

 # In the above example, you can substitute `driving` for `driving-traffic`, `cycling` or `walking`.
 For more, [check out the documentation](https://www.mapbox.com/api-documentation/#directions).